Guide

 How Long Should You Stay Before Buying?

-Typical breakeven horizons and transaction cost math for owners.
+Typical breakeven horizons, closing-cost friction, and transaction math for condo buyers—not just mortgage payment comparisons.

 Closing costs on both buy and sell sides often require several years of ownership to amortize.
 Shorter stays favor renting unless prices rise sharply.

-Use a breakeven calculator with your local rent, HOA, and expected hold period.
+Use a breakeven calculator with your local rent, HOA, and expected hold period—and test a shorter backup stay.

 Length of stay is the core variable